The-Strategy-Unit/open-plan-docs/docs/user-guide/faq.md

-All the activity in the input data is grouped into 'functional areas' that share particular resources (for example A&E bays are shared by both adult and paediatric patients, so would be grouped together into a funtional area).
+All the activity in the input data is grouped into 'functional areas' that share particular resources (for example A&E bays are shared by both adult and paediatric patients, so would be grouped together into a functional area).
 This grouping is not specific to how any individual hospital uses its space and resources, but is based on the generic setup of a hospital using the [Hospital 2.0 Schedule of Accommodation](https://www.gov.uk/government/publications/new-hospital-programme-review-outcome/new-hospital-programme-plan-for-implementation).